 As for the AI editor, in that editor you get a whole bunch of slider bars to mess with, to try to make the AI easier or harder, adjust their aggressive versus defensive instincts, and more.
 I’ve tried to make a tougher AI since once you’ve gotten good at it the game is a bit easy, but I’d love to see someone better at this try, mine are harder than the defaults but not by enough.

 Overall, I like this game a lot.
 Pendulous is a simple game — there are only four different terrain types, three if you don’t count armies as terrain.
 All you do is just place armies, try to take territory, and aim for the victory, there is little variety there.
 The simplicity makes the game easy to learn, but the great design and the challenge keep me coming back year after year.
 I’ve played a lot of this game over the years, and made dozens of maps, and I’m sure I will continue to play it in the future.
 The supply system keeps the game interesting, as battles over cities often get heated; the percent system behind battles ensures that you use strategy when you attack if you want to win without losing lots of your armies that you also will need to protect your territory; and the limits on units and moves each turn force you to use strategic thinking.
 Playing Pendulous is a constant balance between offense and defense, between pushing forward and using your troops to attack and holding those troops back to protect your cities and territory.
 It’s a brilliant game, one of the better unheralded strategy games I have played, and I love it.
 This is one of the best options around for a desktop-based simple strategy game to play perhaps while you are also doing something else so you don’t want to launch some full-screen application.
 Pendulous is great fun, play it!
 I give the game an A-.
-I wish I had the full version, to get rid of the nag screens and to add more maps, but the 2.4 shareware version is quite nice and deserves that score.
+The 2.4 shareware version easily deserves that score, and now that I have finally played the registered version I can say that the full version does as well.
+With no nag screens and a few more scenarios it is better than the shareware, but only by a little; my favorite maps in this game have usually been the ones I make myself, not the pre-made ones in the game.
+Regardless, Pendulous is a fantastic game any strategy game fan should play.

 – My Pendulous Maps – This is a link to a small 10KB Zip file collection of 16 old maps of mine, two AIs I made, and the three built-in maps Random, Counter, and R_Front, for anyone missing those default maps.
 To use, just unzip the files into the Pendulous directory, that’s it.
 The game doesn’t use subfolders.
 The map Counter doesn’t come with the version linked below, so you’ll need that one at least.
 It was only included with the first shareware version I played back in the ’90s.
 The shareware version downloadable from the links below only comes with R_Front and Random for maps, so do download this pack, and then make better maps of your own.
 I hope more people play this game and share some maps too, I’d love to play others’ creations.